Provider Name: Cornwall Care Limited

 Before the inspection we reviewed the information we held about the service and notifications of incidents we had received.
 A notification is information about important events which the service is required to send us by law.
 We had not requested a recent Provider Information Return (PIR).
 This is information we require providers to send us at least once annually to give some key information about the service, what the service does well and improvements they plan to make

-We looked at nine peopleâs care plans, medicine records, three staff personnel files, staff training records and other records relating to the management of the service.
+We looked at six peopleâs care plans, medicine records, staff rotas, monitoring records and other records relating to the management of the service.

 To view the latest inspection report compiled by the CQC please click here »